nielsenjared/nielsenjared.github.io/content/blog/algorithm-bubble-sort-javascript/index.md

 > THEN we exchange their positions in the array

 That's our general outline.
-We know our input conditions (an unsorted array) and our output requirements (a sorted array), and our goal is to arrange the elements in the array in ascending order.
+We know our input conditions (an unsorted array) and our output requirements (a sorted array), and our goal is to organize the elements in the array in ascending, or non-descending, order.

 Let's make a plan!

 ### Make a Plan

-TODO This is where we want to use our computational thinking heuristics:
+Let's revisit our computational thinking heuristics as they will aid and guide is in making a plan:

 * Decomposition